Victim Consciousness isn’t What You Think it is

 There actually are people out there who have victim mentalities, or victim consciousness–whatever you want to call it.
 And the irony is that those people are often the abusers, themselves.

-Victim mentality is a key indicator of narcissism.
+Victim mentality is an indicator of narcissism.
 If the narcissist can make their victims responsible for their actions and emotions, then they aren’t responsible for doing anything wrong.

 How do people develop this kind of victim mentality?
 By having the same thing done to them by other narcissists.